Last updated 11 February 2021

 First-time for everything

-Yes, it’s a little embarrassing that this was only my first time at Binna Burra Lodge.
+Yes, it’s a little embarrassing that this was only my first time staying overnight at Binna Burra Lodge.
 This stunning location is close to my home.
-And is much loved by bushwalkers, nature lovers and anyone else who sought an escape into a haven surrounded by nature and ancient rainforests.
+And is much loved by bushwalkers, nature lovers, and anyone else who sought an escape into a haven surrounded by nature and ancient rainforests.

 Thanks to my experience with Life’s an Adventure I discovered what thousands already knew – Binna Burra is a magical place.
 Two nature lovers, Arthur Groom, and his friend and business partner Romeo Lahey purchased the last freehold title of land in the National Park.

-Their shared vision was to build a place in nature that people could come and stay in.
-They dismantled an old boarding house at Canungra and by packhorse, the materials were brought up the mountain.
-This became the dining and recreation area for Binna Burra Lodge, which first began operation in 1933.
+Their shared vision was to build a place in nature where people could come and stay.
+They dismantled an old boarding house at Canungra and on the backs of horses, the materials were brought up the mountain.
+This became the dining and recreation area for Binna Burra Lodge, which began operation in 1933.

 On the Friday night after our first day of hiking, we stayed in Binna Burra Lodge and had dinner (and breakfast the following morning) in the wood-paneled dining room, attached to the lodge’s entrance hall.
 The bain maries were filled with a hearty selection of tasty treats (roast meat and vegies, risotto, hot pasta dishes) to replenish the energy levels spent during our walk through parts of Lamington National Park (we walked 12 kilometres – 19,400 steps – through a rainforest, filled with eucalyptus and giant Antarctic Beech trees.)

 After dinner, we wandered over to the front room, adjacent to reception.
 I felt a special kind of magic in this history-filled space.
-Like so many guests before had likely done, we stood near the fireplace, glass of wine in hand and chatted.
+Like so many guests before had likely done, we stood near the fireplace, a glass of wine in hand, and chatted.

 It was early August and still chilly at night.
 The fire’s warmth was welcoming.
 I looked up at the old framed pictures hanging on the stone flu.
 The faces of the original founders Arthur Groom and Romeo Lahey looked down at us.
 In the centre of the room were a couple of glass cabinets, filled with memorabilia, crockery, old postcards.
 Various mementos collected over the years and stored under glass for guests to look over and feel the history about the place.